microsoft/startups/content/aiplaybook/_index.md

 ## To create a shelf of AI APIs or to use an off-the-shelf AI API?

-If you're an AI startups, you evaluate the choices for AI infrastructure frequently (and if you do not, you should):
+Whether you’re a gaming startup making your character talk, or you’re creating a translation product with industry specific entity recognition, you evaluate the choices for AI infrastructure frequently.

-- Should you invest in up-front cost to create custom model
+> Should you create a custom model and train your model with available or synthetic data?

-### OR
+OR

-- Should you plug in an applied AI api?
+> Should you get started with an applied AI API and customize it for your solution?

-Oftentimes you evaluate when to make the switch from one choice to another.
-This guidebook intends to make that choice a bit easier, and future-proof.

-AI APIs, like [OpenAI APIs](https://openai.com/api/ "OpenAI APIs"), or [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/#api "Azure Cognitive Services") (like Speech, Language, Vision, Decision, Cognitive Search, Bot Service) can help spin industry-best models through a simple API calls needing low to no maintenance on creator’s end.

-Adapting an open-source model can help train your own model, thereby having end-to-end control over what you're creating.

-**However, most industry-best models allow for customization, and sometimes you do not need the industry-best performance.
-This guidebook will help you make the best decisions based upon this tradeoff and showcase of successful use-cases from your peer startups.**
+While custom models are the default answers for a lot of startups, oftentimes, those decisions are made without considering applied AI APIs as a feasible alternative.
+However, as we work with startups, we observe that the startups that leveraged applied AI service (like [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/#api) (like Speech, Language, Vision etc) or [OpenAI APIs](https://openai.com/api/)) ended up saving upfront investment and gained on their ability to prioritize innovation with that time and money.

+{{% notice note %}}
+Along with industry leading performance that these APIs bring, they also achieve MVP phase quicker, thereby going moving from experimentation to production rapidly
+{{% /notice %}}

+**Applied AI APIs are the differentiators** that can help startups build an AI infrastructure that’ll automatically bring new or updated capabilities to their doorstep (e.g., another language support in Language Translation).

+Their customization features like [Custom NER](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/custom-named-entity-recognition/overview) and [Custom Neural Voice](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-neural-voice) can help bridge the gap between industry innovation and rapid production.